Which courts make custody, parenting time, and visitation decisions?

-Often, it is important for the child's safety that visits between a child and a parent who has abused the other parent, be supervised.
-This is because in many situations, where a parent has abused another parent they have or will abuse the child.
-Also, in many situations a child has been frightened or traumatized by seeing the abuse of their parent and will feel unsafe in the presence of the abusive parent unless someone else is there.
+Often, it is important for the child's safety that visits between a child and a parent who has abused the other parent be supervised.
+This is because in many situations, where a parent has abused another parent, they have or will abuse the child.
+Also, in many situations a child has been frightened or traumatized by seeing the abuse of their parent and will feel unsafe around the abusive parent unless someone else is there.

 If your child's other parent will not agree to one or more of these arrangements, and you believe they are necessary for your or your child's safety, you can ask the court to order these things.

 If the court has decided that one of the parents is an abusive parent, the court must provide for the safety and well-being of the child and the safety of the abused parent in ordering visitation.

 The law says that when making a visitation order for an abusive parent, the court may consider:

 - ordering an exchange of the child to occur in a protected setting or in the presence of an appropriate third party;